 Obviously this is a volatile region and one part of a country maybe perfectly safe, while another part is totally off-limits.
 Obviously, always check the latest governmental travel advice.
 Anywhere along a border with Afghanistan, Iraq or Syria such be considered with extreme caution.

 Turkey is a real highlight, but that's only half the story.
-Heading into the Middle East, whether South into Lebanon and Jordan or East to parts of Iran or Iraq that are not only possible, but (visa hassle aside) easy, safe and ultra-welcoming.
+Heading into the Middle East, whether South into Lebanon and Jordan or East to parts of Iran or Iraq are not only possible, but (ever decreasing visa hassle aside) easy, safe and ultra-welcoming.

 Don't buy whole heartily into the 'war on terror', 'anti-west', 'anti-British/America' hype, with due care the countries featured on this page (Syria aside) and many others in the Middle East are quite safe, friendly and to be honest - even without the current lack of crowds - amazing.

-We've travelled through this area many times during and after 9/11, the Iraq wars and wider Syrian conflict, have experienced first-hand and received several e-mailed updates from travellers, all reporting an amazing lack of crowds, great friendly people and no more problems that you would experience in many parts of Asia.
+We've travelled through this area many times during and after 9/11, the Iraq wars, Turkish coup d'état attempt and wider Syrian conflict, have experienced first-hand and received several e-mailed updates from travellers, all reporting an amazing lack of crowds, great friendly people and no more problems that you would experience in many parts of Asia.

 Many thanks to Torgeir Holmen for supplying the Oman and Kurdistan summaries.